Reserve Officer’s Training Corps (ROTC)

 MISC 302 and 401 each provide one academic course credit; MISC 202 provides one academic course credit (MISC 201 is a pre-requisite).
 MISC 102 provides one academic course credit (MISC 101 is a pre-requisite).
 Students completing requirements for the basic course receive credit for one physical education block.
 Students completing the advanced course will receive credit for one additional physical education block.
 Please consult the Academic Bulletin for details on credits.

 Army career: For those seeking a career in the Army, there is no better way to begin than with ROTC.
 It is certainly one of the more attractive options to becoming an officer, and program involvement does not remove the student from the mainstream of everyday life, which can be the case with the service academies.

 Graduate school or educational delay: Opportunities for the career officer to attend graduate school at Army expense exist from approximately the fourth year of active service on.
 There also exists the possibility of attending graduate school immediately following graduation from Dickinson.
 However, this would be at the Army’s convenience and at the individual’s expense.
 There is, however, one exception.
 Individuals may apply for medical school scholarships.
 Historically, Dickinson graduates who have requested an educational delay to attend graduate school have been allowed up to a two-year delay prior to entering active duty (three years for those accepted into medical or law school).

 All students who receive an ROTC commission incur an eight-year service obligation.
-Students, scholarship and non-scholarship, who earn an active duty commission, must upon graduation serve a minimum of 3-4 years on active duty upon graduation, followed by four years in the inactive reserve.
-Students, scholarship and non-scholarship, who have lined up good jobs in the civilian community before graduating and would prefer not to go on active duty for four years may request reserve forces duty.
+Students, scholarship and non-scholarship, who earn an active duty commission, must upon graduation serve a minimum of 3-4 years on active duty, and the remainder of their commitment in the inactive reserve.
+Students, scholarship and non-scholarship, who have lined up good jobs in the civilian community before graduating and would prefer not to go on active duty may request reserve forces duty.
 If approved, the student would serve only 3-6 months on active duty and the remainder of his/her obligation (7 ½ years) in an Army Reserve or Army National Guard unit.